-To obtain a Commercial Driver's License, a student must also secure specific items before virtual training and/or graduation.
+To obtain a Commercial Driver's License, a student must also secure specific items before class training and/or graduation.
 The required items are as follows:

-VIRTUAL TRAINING ITEM NEEDED FOR GAINING MY CDL LICENSE: DESCRIPTION OF EACH ITEM: WHERE DO I GO TO OBTAIN THIS ITEM?
+IN-PERSON TRAINING ITEM NEEDED FOR GAINING MY CDL LICENSE: DESCRIPTION OF EACH ITEM: WHERE DO I GO TO OBTAIN THIS ITEM?
 WHEN DO I NEED TO HAVE THIS DONE?
-COST TO OBTAIN EACH ITEM: Department of Transportation Physical (DOT) & Drug Screen Health Physical which provides you with a valid medical card under DOT standards The DOT physical and drug screen is obtained by any Certified Medical Examiner The DOT physical and drug screen needs to be completed prior to attending class.
-See course description Commercial Learner Permit (CLP) with Air Brakes Endorsement ONLY!
+COST TO OBTAIN EACH ITEM: Department of Transportation Physical (DOT) Health Physical which provides you with a valid medical card under DOT standards The DOT Physical is obtained by any Certified Medical Examiner The DOT Physical needs to be completed prior to attending class See course description Commercial Learner Permit (CLP) with Air Brakes Endorsement ONLY!
 Permits you to drive with a certified instructor.
-(Typically good for 6 months, but can be renewed) The CLP is obtained at any local Secretary of State's office The Temporary Instruction Permit (CLP) needs to be completed prior to attending your yard training.
-See course description DURING & AFTER GRADUATION Final Road Test General Road Skills test given by any 3 rd party examiner The test will be scheduled by Tri-Area Trucking School & given by a 3 rd party examiner.
-This test is given upon completion of your instruction with Tri-Area Trucking School See course description Chauffer's License Addition to your operator's license to allow you to drive a commercial The license is obtained at any local Secretary of State's office Either before or after you graduate (Do not get with your \$35 Final License Fee Hard Copy obtained by giving any local Secretary of State's office your certificate received by the 3 rd party examiner The final license is obtained at any local Secretary of State's office.
-The final license can be obtained upon passing your final road test with a third party examiner. \$18
+(Typically good for 6 months, but can be renewed) The CLP is obtained at any local Secretary of State's office The Temporary Instruction Permit (CLP) needs to be completed prior to attending your yard training See course description DURING & AFTER GRADUATION Final Road Test General Road Skills test given by any 3 rd party examiner The test will be scheduled by Tri-Area Trucking School & given by a 3 rd party examiner This test is scheduled within 7-14 business days after graduation See course description Chauffer's License Addition to your operator's license to allow you to drive with CLP The license is obtained at any local Secretary of State's office Either before or after you graduate (Do not get with your CLP \$35 Final License Fee Hard Copy obtained by giving any local Secretary of State's office your certificate received by the 3 rd party examiner The final license is obtained at any local Secretary of State's office The final license can be obtained upon passing your final road test with a third party examiner \$18